benjaminsampica/bensampica.com/content/post/azdoisdead/index.md

 - 2007 - Microsoft releases Team Foundation Services (TFS), an on-premise versioning system.
 - 2008 - GitHub launches their service with a focus on open-source w/ a free model.
-- 2012 - Microsoft becomes a significant user of GitHub for their repositories (.NET, MSBuild, Powershell, Visual Studio Code, etc.).
+- 2012 - Microsoft becomes a significant user of GitHub for their repositories (.NET, MSBuild, Powershell, Visual Studio Code, and more).
 Other companies like Facebook and Google have overwhelming use as well.
 - 2013 - Microsoft launches Visual Studio Online, a quasi-rebrand of TFS and a nascent Azure DevOps with a subscription model closely tied to Visual Studio.
 This gets re-branded _again_ to Visual Studio Team Services (VSTS) along the way.
 - June 2018 - Microsoft acquires GitHub.
 - September 2018 - The service is finally called Azure DevOps and receives a free-tier that anyone can use.